Skip to content

 Nantes

-Château des Ducs de Bretagne (The Castle of the Dukes of Brittany) is another historical monument by the French Ministry of Culture that Francois II founded.
-The castle is located in the eastern part of the old town, and it used to be the center of the last province of Brittany.
-The well-known Dukes of Brittany used to stay at the castle between the 13th and 16th centuries.
+Château des Ducs de Bretagne (The Castle of the Dukes of Brittany) is another historical monument founded by Francois II and the French Ministry of Culture.
+The castle is located in the eastern part of the old town and used to be the centre of the last province of Brittany.
+The well-known Dukes of Brittany stayed at the castle between the 13th and 16th centuries.

-The castle is one of the most important attractions of Nantes, and it would be a shame to make it to the city and not visit the castle.
-After taking a tour from the outside to admire the impressive building, step inside to enjoy the beauty that it the Musee d’Histoire de Nantes (Museum of History), which rests inside the castle’s Flamboyant Gothic halls.
+The castle is one of Nantes’s most important attractions, and it would be a shame to visit the city without visiting the castle.
+After taking a tour from the outside to admire the impressive building, step inside to enjoy the beauty of the Musee d’Histoire de Nantes (Museum of History), which rests inside the castle’s Flamboyant Gothic halls.

 Inside the Musee d’Histoire de Nantes, you will be introduced to the history of Nantes from its inception to the present day.
 The museum presents chronological and thematic exhibits about the city’s evolution and how it turned from slave trading to being an industrial port at times.

-After enjoying your time at the museum, we recommend going for a nice meal at the castle’s café-restaurant, which serves regional specialties.
-Make sure to stop by the bookstore/gift shop to get some good souvenirs to remember your trip; you can get notebooks, watercolor art, and candies.
+After enjoying your time at the museum, we recommend a nice meal at the castle’s café-restaurant, which serves regional specialities.
+Stop by the bookstore/gift shop for some good souvenirs to remember your trip; you can get notebooks, watercolour art, and candies.

 Oh, Les Machines de l’Île!

-If we have to choose only one thing to do while visiting Nantes, it would absolutely be going to see the spectacular Les Machines de l’Île (The Machines of the Isle of Nantes).
-The dreamlike Les Machines de l’Île is like nothing you have ever seen before; this unique amusement park is positioned on the banks of the Loire River.
+If we have to choose only one thing to do while visiting Nantes, it would be to see the spectacular Les Machines de l’Île (The Machines of the Isle of Nantes).
+The dreamlike Les Machines de l’Île is like nothing you have ever seen; this unique amusement park is positioned on the banks of the Loire River.

 Les Machines de l’Île presents a harmonious medley of the worlds of Jules Verne and Leonardo da Vinci.
 The items inside the park are inspired by the writings of Jules Verne and Leonardo da Vinci’s surreal gizmos.
 The interactive machines were brought to life thanks to the great work of the talented François Delarozière and Pierre Orefice.

-After spending a few moments taking the convivial ambiance of the place all in, we recommend starting with the elephant in the room… No bun intended here!
-One of the most distinguished machines inside the park is the Grand Éléphant, which is 12 meters tall, and it carries 52 passengers on its back for a half-hour walking journey.
-Trust us; this is going to be one of the most exhilarating experiences you will ever have!
+After a few moments of taking the convivial ambience of the place, we recommend starting with the elephant in the room… No bun intended here!
+One of the most distinguished machines inside the park is the Grand Éléphant, which is 12 meters tall and carries 52 passengers on its back for a half-hour walking journey.
+Trust us; this will be one of the most exhilarating experiences you will ever have!

-You haven’t really ridden a carousel until you have tried The Carrousel des Mondes Marins.
-This is THE best carousel you will ever ride in your life.
-The gigantic three-level structure carousel will take you on an extraordinary tour into this brilliant mechanical aquarium.
+You haven’t ridden a carousel until you have tried The Carrousel des Mondes Marins.
+This is the best carousel you will ever ride in your life.
+The gigantic three-level structure carousel will take you on an extraordinary tour of this brilliant mechanical aquarium.
 The magic of this carousel includes every bit of it, even the seats that feature sculptures of marine creatures, fish, seashells, and sailboats.

 Quartier Bouffay